|Study location||Estonia, Tallinn|

 A motivation letter must be added to your application.

 For each programme you apply to, an individual motivation letter (statement of purpose) must be inserted.

 It is important to properly cite any sources (quotations, publications, ideas which are not your own etc.) used in your motivation letter, because to do otherwise would be plagiarism and result in disqualification.

-The programme has three specialisations:
+The programme has two main specialisations:

 - Electronic engineering